Selina Cell Culture installation part of Brains in a Dish exhibition at Cooper Gallery, Barnsley 2022-3

-'skin to mind' video (work in progress) in Dundee's Lifespace Gallery as part of Trajectories exhibition 2018in Dundee's Lifespace Gallery as part of Trajectories exhibition 2018 photo: Erika Stevenson
+'skin to mind' digital video projection, part of Trajectories exhibition 2018 at Lifespace Dundee photo: Erika Stevenson

 'Untitled' (migration) trial installation at Created out of Mind residency showcase in Wellcome's Hub, 2018